vitaminsofsalem/Data_Engineering_Milestone_1/README.md

 - We visualized data when needed to help pass through the information to the reader / viewer in an easier to digest way.
 - All the data and in detail implementations of steps taken to reach research questions, exploring dataset, imputation techniques used are all mentioned in the notebook markdown

-That marks the end of this ReadMe file and project overview.
+#### This is the end of this readme file.
+I hope you enjoyed and...
 #### Most importantly, code n' chill! 🙆 💻 ☕️